OxyHealth Hyperbaric Chamber: Unbiased Guide for Clinics, Athletes & Home Users

 Dr. Hugo $6,000 1.5 ATA Varies No (CE) China

-The Zeugma and OxyRevo both offer 1.5–2.0 ATA at competitive prices with CE certification.
-For US buyers who specifically need FDA clearance, OxyHealth remains the premium choice.
-For buyers who prioritize pressure capability over FDA status, alternatives exist at lower price points.4
+The OxyRevo and Dr. Hugo units offer 1.5 to 2.0 ATA at competitive prices with CE certification.
+Hard-shell options such as the Zeugma reach clinical pressures at a much higher cost.
+For US buyers who specifically need FDA clearance, OxyHealth remains the premium pick.
+For buyers who prioritize pressure capability over FDA status, cheaper higher-pressure alternatives exist.4

 Which OxyHealth Model Is Right for You?

-The right OxyHealth model depends on two factors: how many people will use it and how much space you have.
+The right OxyHealth model depends on two things: how many people will use it and how much space you have.

-• Solace 210 (21 inches): Solo sessions only, tightest fit, lowest entry price — primarily for petite adults
+• Solace 210 (21 inches): solo sessions only, tightest fit, lowest entry price, best for petite adults.

-• Quamvis 320 (32 inches): Same diameter as Vitaeris but with an exterior rigid frame for added stability
+• Quamvis 320 (32 inches): same diameter as the Vitaeris but with an exterior rigid frame for added stability.

 For a full comparison of all home chamber options including non-OxyHealth brands, see our home chamber rankings guide and our cost breakdown.